 Physician-scientists from other nations are accepted as visiting research fellows and participate actively in the Institute's research efforts.
 Depending on the prior experience of the individual and the length of the visiting research fellowship, the fellow may head a research project under the direction of Jefferson faculty or may participate as a co-researcher.
 Visiting research fellows receive intensive training in the ultrasound techniques used in the division of diagnostic ultrasound and have full access to the wide range of facilities available through the Institute.

-In order to contribute to the continuing advancement of diagnostic ultrasound in the United States, one of the future goals of the Institute is to develop a master's program and a doctoral program in ultrasound and radiologic physics in conjunction with the Jefferson Graduate School of Biomedical Studies and the Jefferson School of Health Professions at Thomas Jefferson University.
+In order to contribute to the continuing advancement of diagnostic ultrasound in the United States, one of the future goals of the Institute is to develop a master's program and a doctoral program in ultrasound and radiologic physics in conjunction with the Jefferson College of Biomedical Studies and the Jefferson College of Health Professions at Thomas Jefferson University.

 Education - Continuing Medical Education

 It has been estimated that since the start of his career in ultrasound in 1964, Dr. Goldberg has directly or indirectly contributed to the training of more than 20,000 individuals from around the world.
 The Institute is committed to expanding its continuing medical education programs to reach even greater numbers of individuals, with particular emphasis on training those from developing countries.